Implementation Guide

 External database setup steps

-1. In the charts/airbyte/values.yaml file, disable the default Postgres database (airbyte/db):
+file, disable the default Postgres database (airbyte/db

 postgresql: